Transloadit

 $UDPServerRun 514

-rsyslogd will open up it's UDP port.
+rsyslogd will open up its UDP port.

 # .. otherwise consider putting these two in /etc/rsyslog.conf instead: